MRog40/SrDesignChrono/README.md

 [toc]

 # Senior Design Chronograph
-This is the documentation for the software for senior design project dedicated to the measurement of the speed of small caliber projectiles using a laser chronograph.
+This is the documentation for the software for senior design project dedicated to the measurement of the speed of small caliber projectiles.
+This software is written for an STM32F4 microcontroller that is the at the core of our system -- a three gate laser plane chronograph.

+**Note:** Think of all the links provided in this documentation as part of the documentation.
+They are not just relevant tangential links, but meant to be consumed inline or at the minimum referenced later.

 # Hardware

+The 32-bit MCU being used for this project is the [STM32F405RGT][STM32F405RGT].
+That link has good information about the device, but the primary reason it was selected was due to its speed.
+The [datasheet][MCU Datasheet] has better information than ST's marketing material.
+This processor has way more peripherals and processing power than we need, but it was an incredibly cheap option to get very fast timing capabilities into our project.

 # Development Tools

+ST's [development ecosystem][ST Tools] has become impressive throughout the years, going from eclipse addons to fully fledged IDE's with automatic code generation capabilities from GUI peripheral setup and impressive graphical clock management systems.
+This available tooling also contributed to it being selected over alternative MCUs.

 ## IDE